CompEng0001/mdbook-gitinfo/README.md

 ## Features

-- Injects the latest Git commit information into each chapter.
+- Injects the latest Git commit information for each/per chapter/subchapter.
 - Fully configurable output format using template variables.
 - Supports date and time formatting.
 - Renders a styled footer below each chapter with Git metadata.